-▶To access a USB device and download files:

-1. In Windows file manager, select the Network folder.
+- ► To access a USB device and download files from you Windows computer using VPN: - 1.
+On your Windows computer, open the Windows file manager and select Network.

+Note See your computer's documentation for information about how to display the Network.

 The network resources display.
-The ReadySHARE icon is in the Computer section and the remote router icon is in the Media Devices section (if DLNA is enabled in the router).
+The ReadySHARE icon displays in the Computer section and the remote router icon displays in the Media Devices section (if DLNA is enabled in the router).

-- If the icons do not display, click the Refresh button to update the screen.
-If the local LAN and the remote LAN are using the same IP scheme, the remote router icon does not display in the Media Devices and Network Infrastructure sections. - 3.
-To access the USB device, click the ReadySHARE icon. - To access media on the router's network, click the remote router icon.
+2. If the icons do not display, click the Refresh button to update the screen.

+If the local LAN and the remote LAN are using the same IP scheme, the remote router icon does not display in the Media Devices and Network Infrastructure sections.

+- 3. To access the USB device, click the ReadySHARE icon. - 4.
+To access media on the router's network, click the remote router icon.